 Bill Aitken MSP, the Conservatives' justice spokesman, said it was time to stop: This is a classic instance of time being wasted unnecessarily.

-to the case which was thrown out on Friday, I was held in police custody for 39 hours even though I had, and still have, no convictions.
+relation to the case which was thrown out on Friday, I was held in police custody for 39 hours even though I had, and still have, no convictions.
 I can only assume that the decision by Grampian Police to hold me was malicious.
-I have no doubt that they were
+I have no doubt

 Stuart Kennedy has been found guilty of impersonating a police officer and pulling over other drivers using flashing lights.

 Kennedy fitted a white strobe light to the dashboard of his car to stop motorists on Aberdeenshire roads on 28 June, a court heard yesterday.
 The stripper, known as Sgt Eros, was also dressed as a police officer and had police equipment in his

 red Peugeot while driving on the way to work last year.

 Giving evidence, Kennedy denied impersonating a police officer and insisted he used the strobe as a safety light so other drivers could see him.